Becky Patricia Blanchard

 Center for Environmental Policy • University of Florida • PO Box 116350 • Gainesville, Florida 32611-6350 • bblanch(at)ufl.edu

-My overall research objective is to document and understand changes occurring in natural resource-dependent communities, particularly changes in beliefs about nature and the governance of natural resources.
-I have also conducted fieldwork in Mexico, Peru, and the Kavango-Zambezi region of southern Africa.
+I have also done fieldwork in Oregon, Peru, Mexico, and the Kavango-Zambezi region of southern Africa.
 Past projects have explored community-based natural resource management, parks and protected areas, ecotourism, and the impacts of socionatural disaster on rural livelihoods.
+I am originally from Oregon, where I worked in community-based watershed restoration and natural areas management.

 Teaching